kevin-ada/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

-# 0x0F.
+## 0x0F.
 Python - Object-relational mapping

-> Python
-> OOP
-> SQL
-> ORM
-> SQLAlchemy

-## Background Context
+> Background Context

-In this project, you will link two amazing worlds: Databases and Python!
+in this project, you will link two amazing worlds: Databases and Python!

 In the first part, you will use the module MySQLdb to connect to a MySQL database and execute your SQL queries.